 St. Ambrose, Father and Doctor of the Church

-Aware of his lack of preparation for this great responsibility, Ambrose immediately changed his life and began studying prayer, Scripture and theology.
+Approximately one week later, Ambrose was baptized, ordained a priest, and consecrated a bishop all within a short period of time.
+He immediately changed his life and began studying prayer, Scripture and theology.
 He gave away all his money and possessions to the poor.
 His spirituality deepened and he became known as a brilliant preacher, Biblical scholar, and a writer of liturgical hymns.
-Ambrose was a courageous warrior against paganism and the Arians.
-St. Ambrose was a friend of St. Augustine and was influential in his conversion.
-In 387, St. Ambrose baptized St. Augustine, who went on to become bishop of Hippo in North Africa.

-St. Ambrose is one of four original Doctors of the Latin Church.
-He died on Holy Saturday (April 4) in the year 397 AD.
-His feastday in the Roman calendar is December 7, the day he was ordained bishop.
+St. Ambrose died on Holy Saturday (April 4) in the year 397 AD.
+His feast day in the Roman calendar is December 7, the day he was ordained bishop.

 “There is no time of life past learning something.”